NethermindEth/Forta-Agents/GMX-Bots/Large-Open-and-Increase-Positions/README.md

     - `positionKey`: Key of the opened position.

 - GMX-1-2
-  - Fired when there is increase of an existing large position
+  - Fired when there is a large increase of an existing position
   - Severity is always set to "Info".
   - Type is always set to "Info".
   - Metadata contains: